-- Talking with family, friends and colleagues about climate change
+- Talking with family and friends about climate change;

-- Finding your voice – how to use your own experience to engage others about the climate crisis
+- Finding your voice – how to engage others with the climate crisis.

 We are a group of seven qualified and experienced therapists – Anne Murray, Daniela Fernandez-Catherall, Isobel Urquhart, Jacqui Davis, Ro Randall, Simon Lacey and Sue Lewis.
 We have backgrounds in individual psychotherapy, group therapy, community psychology, clinical psychology, art therapy, child therapy and eco-therapy.